awfl-us/server/cloud/producer/README.md

 Troubleshooting
 - 403 on bucket access: ensure the service account has storage.objectAdmin on the bucket and that the volume is mounted at /mnt/work.
 - Connection issues to workflows: verify URLs, audiences, and IAM settings.
+- NOT_FOUND on Pub/Sub topic/subscription: ensure you created them in the same GCP project the container uses (GOOGLE_CLOUD_PROJECT).
+Pass --project "$PROJECT_ID" to gcloud commands and prefer a fully-qualified topic in subscription creation, e.g., --topic "projects/$PROJECT_ID/topics/$TOPIC".

 Run locally with Docker Desktop (build image and run)
 - This runs the Producer using a locally built image.
 Use production Pub/Sub (no emulator).